Believe it or not, Bluetooth speakers have been around for over two decades, getting their start in 1999

 , you have 60 days to purchase extended coverage from the day you buy your Bluetooth speaker.
 If it was shipped, delivered, or picked up in-store, the 60 days begin on the day you receive the speaker with a proof of delivery or pickup.

 Many people like this because there’s no pressure to buy coverage right away.
 Instead, it gives you time to think it over and find the right plan based on your needs.
 Upsie also offers full transparency before you buy and complete control of your plans through your online account.
 So if you ever need to change something, you can do it with ease.

 Upsie also includes Accidental Damage from Handling (ADH) for all portable speaker warranties, which covers drops, cracks, spills, and more.
 This is essential because it goes beyond defects and mechanical failures for more comprehensive coverage.

-Customers can make claims 24/7, and you speak to a professional US-based account rep. This ensures you can fix or replace your Bluetooth speaker promptly without much back-and-forth.
+Customers can make claims 24/7, and you speak to a professional claims account rep. This ensures you can fix or replace your Bluetooth speaker promptly without much back-and-forth.
 Upsie’s extended speaker warranties also cost up to 70% less than what you’d pay in-store.
 As a result, it’s one of the most affordable ways to protect your investment.

 The Bottom Line

 Bluetooth speakers can have dramatically different price points, with some being around $15 and others at nearly $3,500.
 Getting extended coverage for cheaper products may be overkill.
 But if you’re paying hundreds or thousands of dollars, it’s important to get extended coverage that goes beyond the manufacturer’s warranty.
 Also, getting a plan with accidental damage protection can be a nice compliment in case of drops, cracks, and spills.